TylerLu/Add-to-Teams/README.md

 2. Set **ShareToTeams** as Startup project, and press F5.
-3. Go to https://<your site URL>/consent.html.
+3. Go to https://yoursiteURL/consent.html.
 Click the **Consent** button to do admin consent.
 After consent succeed, a teacher/student can login to the demo site.
-4. Go to https://<your site URL>, click the "Add to Teams" button on the page, a popup window will show and display groups/classes that current user joined.
+4. Go to https://yoursiteURL, click the "Add to Teams" button on the page, a popup window will show and display groups/classes that current user joined.
 Select a group/class to add announcements or assignments.

 ## Understand the code